-7.8 Use Case 8: Cognitive Sensor Network
+C.2 Use Case: Cognitive Sensor Network

 Discussion of sensor input arises in events 6 and 26 of the scenario.
-Consideration is also given to vehicular traffic in events 13 and 14.
+Consideration is also given to vehicular traffic.

 The primary legacy source of automated sensor data is in the personal protective equipment (PPE) worn by firefighters entering the hazardous area.
 Other related information is typically relayed over voice channels.
 In exploring the benefits of cognitive capabilities to more effectively respond to this type of situation, we will address additional sources of sensor data, consider how information from them is delivered to IC, and how it is used in the response.